Variable Speed Cameras UK Guide (2026)

 • An offer to attend a speed awareness course in some cases, as an alternative to points

 More serious cases - particularly those involving very high recorded speeds relative to the displayed limit - may result in a court summons, higher fines or a driving ban.
 The NIP will carry the relevant code: SP10, SP20, SP30, SP40 or SP50.
-For full details click here.
+For more information read our speeding fines guide.
+For official UK government guidance visit GOV.UK speeding penalties.

 Speed camera alerts as you drive